 Working hours

+If you know your classification, you still need to know how your working hours are decided.
+First off, French law define a simple basis: your contract should state how many hours you work in a week, and the default should be 35H.
 If your contract expects you to work more than 35h a week, it must also include a way to compensate the additional work duration, for example by granting RTT days (Réduction du Temps de Travail, Work Duration Reduction).
 Any hour worked over the duration stated by the contract is overtime and should be paid extra.

 The law also states that no one should ever work over 48H in a week, and that two work days should always be separated by at least 11H of rest.
+More information on the legal aspects.

 Working time modalities